-If you do not want all your calls forwarded, turn the feature off:
+If you don't want all your calls forwarded, turn the feature off:

-- From the main menu, select Call Forward > To.
-Set this option to Off. - All your calls are now sent to your handset.
+- 1 From the main menu, select Call Forward > To. - 2 Set this option to Off.

+All your calls are now sent to your handset.

 Calls you miss are forwarded according to the options set for missed calls.
 By default, missed calls are forwarded to voice mail.